x110/Ecom-data-scraper-/README.md

    - [ ]  Implement the scraping logic to collect Image URL.
    - [ ]  Implement the scraping logic to collect Benefits.
    - [ ]  Implement the scraping logic to collect Instructions.
+   - [ ] Implement the scraping logic to collect all products URLs.

 ### 3. Organize Data
    - [ ]  Store the collected data in a CSV format.